-One of the scariest rides is one that shoots you down tunnels and then you do a flip and go backwards.
+One of the scariest rides is one that shoots you down tunnels and then you do a flip and go backward.
 We loved this one.

-This is another ride where you go down a tunnel and then do loops, and get sucked down a water tunnel at the end, mostly backwards.
+This is another ride where you go down a tunnel and then do loops, and get sucked down a water tunnel at the end, mostly backward.

 We loved the toboggan rides.
 By then my camera – which is meant to be waterproof had water in it – darn!